-Most MySQL programs can read startup options from option files (also sometimes called configuration files).
+Most MySQL programs can read startup options from option files (sometimes called configuration files).
 Option files provide a convenient way to specify commonly used options so that they need not be entered on the command line each time you run a program.
 For the MySQL server, MySQL provides a number of preconfigured option files.

 To determine whether a program reads option files, invoke it with